EMPEROR I. Exoplanet MCMC parallel tempering for RV orbit retrieval: code

-\subsubsection{Additional priors: dynamical stability}
+\subsubsection{Additional priors: Dynamical stability}

 Beyond the standard prior choices (summarised in \hyperref[tab:prior_choices]{Table \ref{tab:prior_choices}}), there are additional priors that can be used.
-A dynamical stability prior can be applied for systems with two or more Keplerian signals, to allow only Hill Stable configurations to be sampled.
-Following \cite{1993Icar..106..247G} first order approximation to the \cite{1982CeMec..26..311M} Hill Criterion:
+A dynamical stability prior can be applied for systems with two or more Keplerian signals, to allow only Hill stable configurations to be sampled.
+Following \cite{1993Icar..106..247G} , we can compute a first-order approximation to the \cite{1982CeMec..26..311M} Hill Criterion,

-where $\mu_j = \frac{m_j}{M}$, with $M$ the stellar mass, $m_j$ the minimum-mass, $a_j$ the semi-major axis, $e_j$ the eccentricity, and $j$=1,2 denotes each planet, with subscript 1 standing for the inner orbit.
+Here, $\mu_j = \frac{m_j}{M}$, with $M$ the stellar mass, $m_j$ the minimum-mass, $a_j$ the semi-major axis, $e_j$ the eccentricity, and $j$=1,2 denotes each planet, with subscript 1 standing for the inner orbit.